gitahisamuel/gitahisamuel/README.md

 ⚡ **Fun Fact:** I can probably tell you what that weird network traffic pattern means!

-*Real bug in the machine 🐛 → 1947*
+* A Real bug in the machine 🐛 → 1947*

 </div>